British artists' suppliers, 1650-1950 - C

 Louis Cornelissen 1861-1883, L. Cornelissen & Son 1884-1977, 1979, incorporated as L. Cornelissen & Son Ltd 1980.
 At 22 Great Queen St, London WC2 1861-1987, 105 Great Russell St WC1 from 1988.
 Lithographic colour maker 1862-1922, artists’ colourman from 1881.

 Louis Cornelissen, the founder of the business, is said to have been a Belgian lithographer living in Paris who left following the 1848 revolution, setting up in Drury Lane, initially dealing in lithographic colours and supplies, and reputedly moving to Great Queen St in 1855 (de la Hey, see Sources below; Proudlove 1996).
 Indeed, Cornelissen’s early 20th-century catalogues claim that the business was established in London in 1855.
-Louis Cornelissen is not found in the 1851 census, hardly surprising if his daughter was born in Paris that year (see below).
+Louis Cornelissen is not found in the 1851 census, hardly surprising as his daughter was born in Paris that year (see below).
 The business was not listed in Post Office directories until 1862.
 It won prize medals in 1867 and 1872 (Post Office directory, 1879).
 Cornelissen was first listed as an artists’ colourman in 1881, and advertised as such from the mid-1880s, also offering varnishes and transfer papers.
 However, the business’s primary directory listing remained as a lithographic colour maker and then as a lithographic materials dealer until 1922.
 It had an account with Roberson, 1881-4 (Woodcock 1997), and subsequently, and supplied Roberson with zinc paper, tempera colours, etc, 1897-1907 (Hamilton Kerr Institute, MS 232-1993).
 In 1922 the business was listed in the Post Office directory for its lithographic colours and transfer papers of all kinds, and as artists’ colourmen.